-6.16 Linearly implicit high-order numerical methods for evolution problems
+6.17 Linearly implicit high-order numerical methods for evolution problems

-G. Dujardin and his collaborator introduced a new class of numerical methods for the time integration of evolution equations set as Cauchy problems of ODEs or PDEs, in the research direction detailed in Section 3.3.
+G. Dujardin and I. Lacroix-Violet (University of Lorraine, Nancy) introduced a new class of numerical methods for the time integration of evolution equations set as Cauchy problems of ODEs or PDEs, in the research direction detailed in Section 3.3.
 The systematic design of these methods mixes the Runge-Kutta collocation formalism with collocation techniques, in such a way that the methods are linearly implicit and have high order.
-A specific analysis of Runge-Kutta collocation methods for this purpose was carried out by G. Dujardin and his collaborator [24].
+A specific analysis of Runge-Kutta collocation methods for this purpose was carried out by G. Dujardin and I. Lacroix-Violet (University of Lorraine, Nancy) [22].
 The fact that these methods are implicit allows to avoid CFL conditions when the large systems to integrate come from the space discretization of evolution PDEs.
-Moreover, these methods proved to be efficient since they only require to solve one linear system of equations at each time step, and efficient techniques from the literature can be used to do so [25].
+Moreover, these methods proved to be efficient since they only require to solve one linear system of equations at each time step, and efficient techniques from the literature can be used to do so [23].